-This introductory course is intended as a general education elective for non-science majors, and for any student interested in learning basic biology as it relates to the emerging field of biotechnology.
-Topics to be emphasized include fundamental chemical processes common to all cells, an understanding of the chemistry of bio-molecules, cellular and molecular biology, classical and molecular genetics, and the molecular basis of immunology and cancer.
-Current advances in biotechnology, such as cloning, recombinant DNA technology, and gene therapy will be highlighted along with the applications, social consequences and ethical implications of biology and biotechnology in medicine and agriculture.
+This introductory course relates basic biology to the emerging field of biotechnology.
+Topics include fundamental chemical processes common to all cells, biomolecular chemistry, cellular and molecular biology, classical and molecular genetics, and the molecular basis of immunology and cancer.
+The course highlights current advances in biotechnology, such as cloning, recombinant DNA technology, and gene therapy as well as the applications, social consequences, and ethical implications of biology and biotechnology in medicine and agriculture.
 UC CREDIT LIMITATION: Credit for BIO 100, BIO 101, BIO 103, or BIO 105.